PitchDark/PitchDark/README.md

 The following **required** functionality is completed:

+- [ ] Login page - Single Sign-On using facebook and gmail using Firebase
 - [ ] Feed for posting night life pictures
 - [ ] Location services to help users find closest place with least amout of Light Pollution for star gazing.
 - [ ] Weather forecast favorable for stargazing and other activities in the dark.